Censors loom large over Sony's PlayStation prospects in China

 SHANGHAI Sony Corp should fear China's censors almost as much as rival Microsoft Corp when it launches its PlayStation 4 gaming console in the world's third-largest gaming market next month.

-Sony plans to sell PlayStation 4 in China for 2,899 yuan ($468), slightly higher than in the United States where it sells for around $400.
+Sony plans to sell PlayStation 4 in China for 2,899 yuan (298.5 pounds), slightly higher than in the United States where it sells for around $400.

 Consumer technology analysts said its biggest obstacle wasn't pricing but something beyond the company's control: Beijing's notoriously tough censors.